j39m/katowice/README.md

 ... is a potpourri of projects I cobble together in my spare time.
 They have no coherence, no point, no taste.
 What else could they be for but to stroke my ego?

+## taquito\_penance:
+... represents an attempt to atone for a recent lapse in my fiscal judgement.
+It plots my misfortune and shows its progress over time.

 ## nanisore:
 ... is a finally formally cast Perl script that gives you quick snapshots into your processes depending on the name of the script (hint: symlinking it to the appropriate names).
 It used to live as a set of clunky bash aliases that eventually outgrew themselves and forced their way into this.